Premier New York City Commercial Boiler Repair

 Below are pictures of damage caused by untreated boiler condensate; as condensate fluid sits in a pipe it becomes more concentrated and more corrosive.
 Our New York City commercial boiler repair services reduce the risk of corrosion.

 Installing a condensate neutralizer will help to avoid your buildings drains and piping from being destroyed from the acidic condensate your boilers produce.

-A condensate neutralizer is an acid-resistant plastic tubes filled with a mineral, typically limestone, that helps to remove the nitrates, thus helping to lower the acidity levels of the boiler condensate as it passes thru.
-So, the final condensate is a less acidic liquid and will not damage your buildings drains and pipes.
+Our New York City condensate neutralizer kits include acid-resistant plastic tubes filled with a mineral, typically limestone, that helps to remove the nitrates, thus helping to lower the acidity levels of the boiler condensate as it passes thru.
+So, the final condensate is a less acidic liquid and will not damage your building’s drains and pipes.
 This serves a similar purpose to ph power pellets.
-These products are often overlooked by many building owners and managers but if included in your annual boiler maintenance can help save you thousand on a costly plumbing repair.
+These products are often overlooked by many building owners and managers but if included in your annual boiler maintenance can help save you thousands on a costly plumbing repair.
 It is also important to ensure that anything entering the sewer has a ph. of at least six but no higher than eight in order to comply with chapter six of New York City’s plumbing codes.

 Controlled Combustion serves areas across Staten Island, Queens, the Bronx, Brooklyn, Queens, Manhattan, and New York City with commercial boiler repair and more, including expertise in replacing the media in your sewer system.